asofiaoliveira/srl_bert_pt/README.md

 python get_model.py [model name]
 ```

+This is necessary because the trained SRL model is split into two; the [transformers portion of the model](https://huggingface.co/liaad) is stored in the [🤗 Transformers community models](https://huggingface.co) and the linear layer is stored in this repository (in the folder [Models](Models/)).
+The `get_model.py` file joins these two portions and saves the total model in a folder `[model name]` in the repository folder.

 In the following table, we present all the possible model names, a small description of the model, the average F<sub>1</sub> in the cross-validation <span>PropBank.Br</span> data sets and the average F<sub>1</sub> in the Buscapé set.
 For more information, please refer to the article.

 | Model Name | F<sub>1</sub> CV PropBank.Br (in domain) | F<sub>1</sub> Buscapé (out of domain) | Explanation |